firebolt-db/godocs/docs/Guides/getting-started/get-started-sql-workspace.md

   ```

 7. Select **Run**.
 The bottom of your workspace includes information about your processing job in the following tabs:
-  * The **Results** tab at the bottom of your Firebolt workspace shows the contents returned by your query.
+  * The **Results** tab at the bottom of your **Develop Workspace** shows the contents returned by your query.
 After running the previous SELECT statement, the **Results** tab should display column names and values for the data in the tutorial.
     * Select the filter icon (<img src="../assets/images/../../../assets/images/filter-icon.png" alt="AggIndex" width="12"/>) to change which columns are shown.
     * Select the **More options** icon (<img src="../assets/images/../../../assets/images/more options icon.png" alt="AggIndex" width="10"/>) to export the contents of the **Results** tab to a JSON or CSV file.
     * The Statistics tab shows information about running your query including how long it took to run and its status.
 After running the previous SELECT statement, the **Statistics** tab shows the status of the statement, its STATUS as having succeeded or failed, how long it took to run the query, the number of rows processed, the amount of data scanned, and <HOT QUERY what is it?>